Note

 The antimicrobial spectrum of activity refers to the range of microbe species that are susceptible to these agents and therefore can be treated.
 In general, antimicrobial agents are classified into broad, intermediate or narrow spectrum.
 Broad spectrum antimicrobials are active against both Gram-positive and Gram-negative bacteria.
 In contrast, narrow spectrum antimicrobials have limited activity and are effective only against particular species of bacteria.
 While these profiles appeared in the mid-1950s, little effort has been made to define them.
 Furthermore, such ambiguous labels are overused for different and even contradictory purposes.

-In order to compute the antimicrobial spectrum of activity index or ASAI
+In order to compute the antimicrobial spectrum of activity index or ASAI, it

 is necessary to previously obtain the overall resistance (SARI) for all the